-Pistol issued ex-sheriff running for Texas governor missing
+Gun issued to ex-sheriff running for Texas governor missing

-AUSTIN, Texas (AP) — A gun issued to Texas Democratic gubernatorial candidate Lupe Valdez while she was Dallas County sheriff seven years ago wasn’t returned and remains missing.
+AUSTIN, Texas (AP) — A gun loaned to Texas’ Democratic nominee for governor while she was sheriff of Dallas County is missing and she is working with her former department to find it, authorities said Monday.

-The Dallas Morning News reports Valdez was given a 9mm Beretta pistol in 2011, when her gun of the same model malfunctioned.
+Lupe Valdez was sheriff for 13 years before stepping down in December to become a longshot challenger to Republican Gov. Greg Abbott.
+In a statement, spokesman Juan Bautista Dominguez said “it is possible that this weapon could have been stolen or misplaced during Sheriff Valdez’s moving transition and she is working with Dallas County Sheriff Department to locate the firearm.”

-The sheriff’s department said in a statement Monday “the firearm is considered missing.”
-It provided few details, but the newspaper cited a July sheriff’s department report saying, “It is likely that this weapon could have been stolen or misplaced during Sheriff Valdez’s moving transition.”
+Dominguez said the weapon was a 9mm Beretta loaned to the sheriff in 2011.

 Most Read Nation & World Stories